Big Cypress Fox Squirrel

 Geographic Range

+in the Keys.
 There are three subspecies of fox squirrels in Florida.
-The Big Cypress
+The

-Fox Squirrel, Sciurus niger avicennia, is found from
+Big Cypress Fox Squirrel, Sciurus niger avicennia, is

-the Caloosahatchee River in Lee county south and then east to the southern
+found from the Caloosahatchee River in Lee county south and then east to

-part of Dade county.
-Sherman's Fox Squirrel, Sciurus niger shermani
+the southern part of Dade county.
+Sherman's Fox Squirrel, Sciurus

-is found throughout most of the peninsula.
-The Carolina Fox Squirrel
+niger shermani is found throughout most of the peninsula.
+The Carolina

 -

-Squirrel -- Mangrove Fox Squirrel and Everglades Fox Squirrel -- it is
+Cypress Fox Squirrel -- Mangrove Fox Squirrel and Everglades Fox Squirrel

-not common in either mangrove or Everglades habitats.
-It is most common
+-- it is not common in either mangrove or Everglades habitats.
+It is most

 -

-south into northern Mexico, and north into Canada.
-They have been introduced
+United States, south into northern Mexico, and north into Canada.
+They

 Status